Chess piece relative value: Fairy pieces

-In fairy chess, in general, the approximate value, $\ V$, in centipawns of a short-range leaper with $\ N$ moves on an 8 × 8 board is $\ V = 33\ N + 0.7\ {N}^2 ~.$ The quadratic term reflects the possibility of cooperation between moves.
+In fairy chess, in general, the approximate value, $\ V$, in centipawns of a short-range leaper with $\ N$ moves on an 8×8 board is $\ V = 33\ N + 0.7\ {N}^2 ~.$ The quadratic term reflects the possibility of cooperation between moves.

-If pieces are asymmetrical, moves going forward are about twice as valuable as move going sideways or backward, presumably because enemy pieces can generally be found in the forward direction.
+If pieces are asymmetrical, moves going forward are about twice as valuable as moves going sideways or backward, presumably because enemy pieces can generally be found in the forward direction.
 Similarly, capturing moves are usually twice as valuable as noncapturing moves (of relevance for pieces that do not capture the same way they move).
 There also seems to be significant value in reaching different squares (e.g. ignoring the board edges, a king and knight both have eight moves, but in one or two moves a knight can reach 40 squares whereas a king can reach only 24).
 It is also valuable for a piece to have moves to squares that are orthogonally adjacent, as this enables it to wipe out lone passed pawns (and also checkmate the king, but this is less important as usually enough pawns survive to the late endgame to achieve checkmate via promotion).
 As many games are decided by promotion, the effectiveness of a piece in opposing or supporting pawns is a major part of its value.

-An unexpected result from empirical computer studies is that the princess (a bishop-knight compound) and empress (a rook-knight compound) have almost exactly the same value, even though the lone rook is two pawns stronger than the lone bishop.
+An unexpected result from empirical computer studies is that the princess (a bishop+knight compound) and empress (a rook+knight compound) have almost exactly the same value, even though the lone rook is two pawns stronger than the lone bishop.
 The empress is about 0.5 pawns weaker than the queen, and the princess 0.75 pawns weaker than the queen.
 This does not appear to have much to do with the bishop's colourboundedness being masked in the compound, because adding a non-capturing backward step turns out to benefit the bishop about as much as the knight; and it also does not have much to do with the bishop's lack of mating potential being so masked, because adding a backward step (capturing and non-capturing) to the bishop benefits it about as much as adding such a step to the knight as well.
 A more likely explanation seems to be the large number of orthogonal contacts in the move pattern of the princess, with 16 such contacts for the princess compared to 8 for the empress and queen each: such orthogonal contacts would explain why even in cylindrical chess, the rook is still stronger than the bishop even though they now have the same mobility.
 This makes the princess extremely good at annihilating pawn chains, because it can attack a pawn as well as the square in front of it.